 The naming-conventions here basically boil down to “Do as the standard-library does” and only deviates from that if there are very serious technical reasons or when it doesn’t provide any guidence.

-All macros are named in
+- All macros are named in

-Template-arguments are named in
+- Template-arguments are named in

 lower_snake_case and use on of the following file-extensions:

 .cpp for all source files that are directly compiled